amitsuneja/robotic_car/README.md

 VCC - COnnected to 5V Motor driver.
 RED Cable

-SDA - Connected to GPIO_PIN_35 - White color cable
+SDA - Connected to GPIO_PIN_3 - White color cable (This cant be changed with any other GPIO PIN)

-SCL - Connected to GPIO_PIN_37 - GREY COLOR Cable
+SCL - Connected to GPIO_PIN_5 - GREEN COLOR Cable (This cant be changed with any other GPIO PIN)

 OE - Not connected